Bibliotheca Italiana at the UB

 Following the liberation in 1944, young members of La Dante came up with a manifesto, marking the rebirth of the society after the war.
 In 1945, a new democratic statute declared that:

-The revocation arrived 80 years after the promulgation of the Italian Racial Laws of 1938, in what many considered a tardive action, considering that nothing had been done before to annul or apologise for the expulsion.
-The headstone commemorates the revocation of the expulsion of the circa 500 Jewish members of La Dante and was set in Piazza Firenze, Rome.
-It coincided with the conference and a campaign against antisemitism organised by La Dante named La cultura italiana, la Società Dante Alighieri e l'antisemitismo italiano.
+This revocation, performed by Andrea Riccardi as president of La Dante, arrived 80 years after the promulgation of the Italian Racial Laws of 1938.
+Many thought this action came too late.
+Nothing had been done before to annul or apologise for the expulsion.
+A headstone, set in Piazza Firenze, Rome, commemorates the revocation of the expulsion of the circa 500 Jewish members of La Dante.
+The unveiling ceremony coincided with a conference and a campaign against antisemitism organised by La Dante named La cultura italiana, la Società Dante Alighieri e l'antisemitismo italiano.
 Amongst the people present at the uncovering of the headstone were Andrea Riccardi, the president at the time, the Chief Rabbi, Riccardo di Segni, and the president of the Jewish Community in Rome, Ruth Dureghello.
 The relatives of the expelled 500 members also attended the conference and received a diploma assigning them perpetual membership to the Società Dante Alighieri.

 Società Dante Alighieri in The Netherlands

-Despite the fact that the Netherlands was never a strong destination for Italian immigrants, local branches of the Società emerged thanks to the personal efforts of Romano Guarnieri (1893-1955).
+Despite the fact that the Netherlands was never a important destination for Italian immigrants, local branches of the Società emerged thanks to the personal efforts of Romano Guarnieri (1893-1955).
 He went on to study Romance languages at the University of Groningen.
 He was appointed in 1926 as a special lecturer of Italian at the University of Amsterdam, and in 1934 as a special professor of Italian at the University of Utrecht.

 Guarnieri is considered a highly controversial person.
 From its early origins during the 1920s, he openly supported fascism and praised Mussolini’s ideals in Italian as well as Dutch newspapers and magazines.
 In 1927, Mussolini even appointed Guarnieri as acting consul of Italy in the Netherlands.
 His support for the fascist regime took a very dark turn in his life when Mussolini adopted the anti-semitic laws of Nazi Germany, followed by the German occupation of the Netherlands in 1940.
 This marked Guarnieri’s first break with fascism as his wife, Carla Simons, was Jewish, and Guarnieri never supported any form of antisemitism.
 In 1943, Carla was arrested along with many other Jews.
 Using his connections, Guarnieri tried to have his wife released, for which he, rather ironically, used his reputation as an ardent supporter of the fascist regime.
 This could not save Carla from the fate that many Dutch Jews suffered, as she was deported a few months later to Auschwitz, where she died.
 Following the end of WWII, Guarnieri was acquitted by the academic committee that had to judge whether he had been a collaborator during the war.
 He was reinstated as professor, despite the fact that many people still distrusted him due to his past allegiance to the Fascist Party, which he had denounced.
 After his retirement in 1952, Guarnieri returned to Italy, where he died following a tragic accident with a cyclist in 1955.
 Yet, despite his controversial history and tragic life, Guarnieri was of great importance to the study of Italian language and culture in the Netherlands, and La Dante would not have existed without his efforts.